THP engine naming, maintenance and servicing – 101

 - Burnt oil – Oil consumption issues

 Ok, by now you have probably realised that THP engines consume a fair amount of oil.
 The usual oil consumption average is 1 liter per 5000km.
 Some engines consume less, some engines consume a bit more.
 This is very usual for direct injection engines and is no reason to worry.
-A part of oil consumption comes from the piston rings, a larger part comes from the valve oil seals leaking into the intake.
+A part of oil consumption comes from the piston rings, another part comes from the valve oil seals leaking into the intake.
+If you fix one and leave the other, you will still have some oil consumption.

 When your engine starts to consume oil, do NOT just top it up.
 Have the oil completely drained and replaced.
-Then wait and check your oil consumption again.
+Then wait and check your oil consumption again after the oil change.
+These engines are very particular about oil types: they love a few but hate the rest.

-Most people just top-up engine oil, when the reason for oil consumption may be the existing oil quality degrading by itself.
-Bad engine oil quality means shorter life and the oil gets consumed faster.
+Most owners will just top-up engine oil when in fact the reason for oil consumption may be the degraded oil quality.
+Bad engine oil quality means shorter life and faster consuption.

 In terms of oil type, the most usual type is 5W-30, fully synthetic.
-If you live in a country with warm environmental conditions, you can probably use one grade thicker oil without problems.
-Colder countries can go down to 0W-30 without issues, as long as it is always fully synthetic grades being used.
+If you live in a warm country (not Russia, not Canada, not the North Pole), you can probably use one grade thicker oil without problems.
+Colder countries can go down to 0W-30 without issues, as long as it is always fully synthetic.

 - The stock fuel pumps, both high and low pressure, are usually good for 100.000km.
 They wear quickly when used in hot environments and they can be damaged by dirt in the fuel system.